Ehlers-Kundt Conjecture about Gravitational Waves and Dynamical Systems: Introduction

 \subsection{Main results and plan of work}

-We will prove the following result about the solutions to \eqref{e_v} and, thus, the {\em polynomical EK conjecture}:
+We will prove the following result about the solutions to \eqref{e_v} and, thus, the {\em polynomial EK conjecture}:

-\begin{theorem} Let $V: \R^2\times \R \rightarrow \R$ be a polynomially $u$-bounded $C^1$-potential which is also $C^2$ and harmonic (thus, analytic) in its first pair of variables $z=(x,y)$.
+\begin{theorem} Let $V: \R^2\times \R \rightarrow \R$ be a polynomially $u$-bounded $C^1$-potential which is also $C^2$ and harmonic in its first pair of variables $z=(x,y)$.
 Then: all the solutions to the dynamical system \eqref{e_v} are complete if and only if the function $V(\cdot, u)$ is an at most quadratic polynomial for each $u\in \R$. \end{theorem}

-\begin{corollary} Ehlers-Kundt conjecture is true when the characteristic coefficient $H(z,u)$ of the pp-wave is polynomially $u$-bounded. \end{corollary}
+\begin{corollary} The Ehlers-Kundt conjecture is true when the characteristic coefficient $H(z,u)$ of the pp-wave is polynomially $u$-bounded. \end{corollary}

-We emphasize the natural order of smoothness in the non-autonomous case.
-Indeed $C^1$ is the natural order of differentiability for the existence of geodesics and $C^2$ for harmonicity.
-Technically, we will use exclusively harmonicity but not analyticity even in the autonomous case; so, the techniques will be applicable to the non-autonomous case too.

-However, our result is significative even in the autonomous case $V(z,u)\equiv V(z)$.
+\begin{remark} \end{remark} However, our result is significant even in the autonomous case $V(z,u)\equiv V(z)$.
 Indeed, although the optimal polynomial bound on $-V(z)$ to ensure completeness is known to be quadratic (recall item (a) above), harmonicity is strongly required to ensure incompleteness when such a bound is violated.

 Technically, the polynomial bound in our results deserves an special attention.
-The harmonicity of each $H(\cdot , u), u\in\R$, implies its analicity and, then, the possibility to expand it as an infinite polynomial series ---which become finite whenever $H(\cdot , u)$ is bounded by a polynomial, see the item (b) above.
-If there were a ($u$-polinomically unbounded) counterexample to EK conjecture, this would be surprising and might admit some interpretation as a sort of exotic state of vacuum.
+The harmonicity of each $H(\cdot , u), u\in\R$, implies its analyticity and, then, the possibility to expand it as an infinite polynomial series ---which become finite whenever $H(\cdot , u)$ is bounded by a polynomial, see the item (b) above.
+If there were a ($u$-polynomially unbounded) counterexample to the EK conjecture, this would be surprising and might admit some interpretation as a sort of exotic state of vacuum.
 However, the solved polynomial case might also suggest that such a counterexample should be regarded just as a mathematical possibility rather than a physical one (recall that many physical theories are applied just until some perturbative order).
 Nevertheless, whether this open possibility is relativistically significant or not, its mathematical interest in the fields of dynamical systems and Classical Mechanics remains apparent.